restic/restic/.github/ISSUE_TEMPLATE.md

 ## How did you run restic exactly?

 <!--
+This section should include at least:

-Include the complete command line and any environment variables you used to configure restic's backend access.
+ * The complete command line and any environment variables you used to configure restic's backend access.
 Make sure to replace sensitive values!

+ * The output of the commands, what restic prints gives may give us much information to diagnose the problem!
 -->